satishgore01/gitjenkins/README.md

    use jenkins ** pipeline.txt** for jenkins configuaration

+**STEP7: common errors:**

-STEP7: common errors: check docker is running or not. jenkins user added or not in docker group git resgistry and credentials
+-check docker is running or not.

+-jenkins user added or not in docker group git resgistry and credentials

 CI/CD Workflow Any changes pushed to the Git repository trigger Jenkins to build and deploy the Flask app.
 Jenkins runs the pipeline defined in the jenkins/ directory.
 The app is built and deployed in a Docker container on the AWS EC2 instance.